List of highest-grossing superhero films: Timeline of gross records

-Highest-grossing superhero films
+Highest-grossing films

-At least seventeen films since 1964 have held the record for highest-grossing superhero film.
-Spider-Man has held the record twice, Batman and the Avengers have held it three times each, and Godzilla held it at least six times.
-Films based on DC Comics have held the record four times, films based on Marvel Comics have held it five times, and Toho films held it at least six times.
+At least 18 films since 1964 have held the record for highest-grossing superhero film.
+Spider-Man has held the record twice, Batman and the Avengers have held it three times each, and Godzilla held it 9 times.
+Films based on DC Comics have held the record four times, films based on Marvel Comics have held it five times, and Toho films held it 9 times.